Appendicitis: Laparoscopic appendectomy

 Laparoscopic appendectomy was introduced in 1983 and has become an increasingly prevalent intervention for acute appendicitis.
 This surgical procedure consists of making three to four incisions in the abdomen, each 0.25 to 0.5 in long.
 This type of appendectomy is made by inserting a special surgical tool called a laparoscope into one of the incisions.
-The laparoscope is connected to a monitor outside the person's body, and it is designed to help the surgeon to inspect the infected area in the abdomen.
+The laparoscope is connected to a monitor outside the person's body, and it is designed to help the surgeon inspect the infected area in the abdomen.
 The other two incisions are made for the specific removal of the appendix by using surgical instruments.
 Laparoscopic surgery requires general anesthesia, and it can last up to two hours.
-Laparoscopic appendectomy has several advantages over open appendectomy, including a shorter post-operative recovery, less post-operative pain, and lower superficial surgical site infection rate.
+Laparoscopic appendectomy has several advantages over open appendectomy, including a shorter post-operative recovery, less post-operative pain, and a lower superficial surgical site infection rate.
 However, the occurrence of an intra-abdominal abscess is almost three times more prevalent in laparoscopic appendectomy than open appendectomy.

 Laparoscopic-assisted transumbilical appendectomy

 In pediatric patients, the high mobility of the cecum allows externalization of the appendix through the umbilicus, and the entire procedure can be performed with a single incision.
-Laparoscopic-assisted transumbilical appendectomy is a relatively recent technique but with long published series and very good surgical and aesthetic results.
+Laparoscopic-assisted transumbilical appendectomy is a relatively recent technique but with a long published series and very good surgical and aesthetic results.